 For more detail on the updating process and the issues it may entail, see How to update iOS.

 Make sure it’s not a problem with your Network settings.

 Go to Settings > General > Reset > Reset Network Settings.
-You'll have to enter your passwords again after you do this.
+You’ll have to add your passwords again after you do this.

 Try turning off Wi-Fi Assist.
 Wi-Fi Assist will switch to a cellular signal when it is stronger than your local WiFi network.
 Turning it off has worked for some people.
 Go to Settings > Mobile Data and scroll down to WiFi Assist and switch it off if it’s on.

-Go to Settings > General > Date & Time and make sure your time zone is set automatically.
+Go to Settings > General > Date & Time and make sure that your time zone is set automatically.
 Set Automatically to ON.
-Doing this has fixed iMessage problems for some users.
+Doing this has apparently fixed iMessage problems for some users.

 As a last resort, you could do a general Reset… In Settings go to General > Reset.

 If you are still having problems then it’s probably time to get an appointment with a genius at the Apple Store, here's how.